-To convert our data into an igraph network, we will use the graph_from_data_frame() function, which takes two data frames: d and vertices.
+Next we will convert the raw data to an igraph network object.
+To do that, we will use the graph_from_data_frame() function, which takes two data frames: d and vertices.

 - d describes the edges of the network.
 Its first two columns are the IDs of the source and the target node for each edge.
 The following columns are edge attributes (weight, type, label, or anything else). - vertices starts with a column of node IDs.
 Any following columns are interpreted as node attributes.